Homotopy finiteness of some DG categories from algebraic geometry: Abstract

 \section{Abstract}

-In this paper, we show that bounded derived categories of coherent sheaves (considered as DG categories) on separated schemes of finite type over a field of characteristic zero are homotopically finitely presented.
+In this paper, we prove that the bounded derived category $D^b_{coh}(Y)$ of coherent sheaves on a separated scheme $Y$ of finite type over a field $\mk$ of characteristic zero is homotopically finitely presented.
 This confirms a conjecture of Kontsevich.
+We actually prove a stronger statement: $D^b_{coh}(Y)$ is equivalent to a DG quotient $D^b_{coh}(\tilde{Y})/T,$ where $\tilde{Y}$ is some smooth and proper variety, and the subcategory $T$ is generated by a single object.

-The proof uses categorical resolution of singularities of Kuznetsov and Lunts, which is based on the ordinary resolution of singularities.
-We believe that homotopy finiteness holds also over perfect fields of finite characteristic.
+The proof uses categorical resolution of singularities of Kuznetsov and Lunts \cite{KL}, and a theorem of Orlov \cite{Or} stating that the class of geometric smooth and proper DG categories is stable under gluing.

 We also prove the analogous result for $\Z/2$-graded DG categories of coherent matrix factorizations on such schemes.

-In both cases, we represent our DG category as a DG quotient of a smooth and proper DG category by a subcategory generated by one object (we call this a smooth categorical compactification).
+In this case instead of $D^b_{coh}(\tilde{Y})$ we have a semi-orthogonal gluing of a finite number of DG categories of matrix factorizations on smooth varieties, proper over $\A_{\mk}^1$.